kmarks2013/league-of-loadouts-client/README.md

 ### Motivation

-As an avid gamer/moba player I wanted to create an app that would help players like myself to plan out their match builds based on their playstyle accordingly.
+As an avid gamer/MOBA player I wanted to create an app that would help players like myself plan out their matchs and create based on their playstyle accordingly.

 ### Front-end